hasson827/ZJUI_ECE_220/Final_Mock_Test_Answers/F22/ECE220-F22-Answer.md

 ### Part D

-The bug appears at line: **19**
+The bug appears at line: **10**

-The bug is due to: 2 different types data cannot be added by “+”, they need type transformation.
+The bug is due to: After definning the paramatic constructor, the class have to clearly define another non-parameter constructor.

 ### Part E